gorolykmaxim/cpp-dev-tools/README.md

 # cpp-dev-tools
-A command line tool to automate command execution and much more.
+A tool to automate command execution and much more.

+## Prerequisistes for building
+Environment variables you need to set:
+- CMAKE_PREFIX_PATH

+Dependencies you need to install manually:
+- Qt 6.3 for MacOS

 ## How to install
 ```